ppetrid/yawd-elfinder/docs/ref/settings.rst

 For more information see `<http://docs.python.org/library/tarfile.html>`_ and view yawd-elfinder's :class:`elfinder.utils.archivers.ZipFileArchiver` source code.

-.. _setting-maxArchiveSize:
+.. _setting-archiveMaxSize:

-maxArchiveSize
+archiveMaxSize
 ++++++++++++++

 Default: ``0``

-The maximum allowed size of a new archive file. `0` means that there is no size restriction.
+The maximum allowed size of a new archive file. ` Set as number (bytes) or string ending with the size unit (e.g. "10M", "500K", "1G"). `0`` means there is no size restriction.

 .. _setting-keepAlive: